Hookflo/tern/README.md

 > Don't see your platform?
 [Use custom config](#custom-platform-configuration) or [open an issue](https://github.com/Hookflo/tern/issues).

-### Platform signature notes (important)
+### Platform signature notes

 - **Standard Webhooks style** platforms (Clerk, Dodo Payments, Polar, ReplicateAI) commonly use a secret that starts with `whsec_...`.
 - **ReplicateAI**: copy the webhook signing secret from your Replicate webhook settings and pass it directly as `secret`.
-- **fal.ai**: supports JWKS key resolution out of the box — use `secret: ''` if you want auto key resolution, or pass a PEM public key explicitly.
+- **fal.ai**: supports JWKS key resolution out of the box — use `secret: ''` for auto key resolution, or pass a PEM public key explicitly.

 ### Note on fal.ai

 fal.ai uses **ED25519** signing.
-When using Tern with fal.ai, pass an **empty string** as the webhook secret — the public key is resolved automatically via JWKS from fal's infrastructure.
+Pass an **empty string** as the webhook secret — the public key is resolved automatically via JWKS from fal's infrastructure.

 ```typescript
 import { createWebhookHandler } from '@hookflo/tern/nextjs';